libsdl-org/SDL/docs/README-migration.md

 The SDL_WINDOW_SHOWN flag has been removed.
 Windows are shown by default and can be created hidden by using the SDL_WINDOW_HIDDEN flag.

-The SDL_WINDOW_ALLOW_HIGHDPI flag has been removed.
-Windows are automatically high DPI aware and their coordinates are in screen space, which may differ from physical pixels on displays using display scaling.
+The SDL_WINDOW_ALLOW_HIGHDPI flag has been replaced by the SDL_HINT_VIDEO_ENABLE_HIGH_PIXEL_DENSITY hint, which is enabled by default.

-SDL_DisplayMode now includes the pixel size, the screen size and the relationship between the two.
-For example, a 4K display at 200% scale could have a pixel size of 3840x2160, a screen size of 1920x1080, and a display scale of 2.0.
+SDL_DisplayMode now includes the pixel density which can be greater than 1.0 for display modes that have a higher pixel size than the mode size.
+You should use SDL_GetWindowSizeInPixels() to get the actual pixel size of the window back buffer.

 The refresh rate in SDL_DisplayMode is now a float.